 Emergency Dentistry: How to Protect Your Teeth During Coronavirus (COVID-19) Disease Lockdown

 You can still get emergency dentistry services during the coronavirus.
 However, it is better to prevent an urgent oral health issue from happening in the first place.
-This will allow an emergency dentist to help those who most need it.
+This will allow an emergency dentist in Phoenix, AZ to help those who most need it.
 Keep reading to learn a few ways you can avoid a dental emergency.

 Wear a mouthguard